 These eight key areas are things I make sure the teams in my school are doing every month to ensure the success of our schools and that new members are constantly coming in the door.

 About the author: Alexandria Buzzell has been involved in the Martial Arts since she was a teenager and it’s still her main passion.
 She opened her first school in 2008.
-Utilizing her creative marketing techniques and developing social media skills, she grew that location to 350+ members.
+Utilizing her creative martial arts marketing techniques and developing social media skills, she grew that location to 350+ members.
 Alexandria opened her second location in March 2014 and grew the school to 100 students in just 90 days.